DeplanckeLab/Live-seq/README.md

 ## Pipeline
 This repository contains the pipeline to be able to reproduce all figures of the paper.

+**00. Dependencies:** To install the dependencies for the project.
+You can find the package versions used in the paper in <sessionInfo.txt>

 **01. Preprocessing:** Create a Seurat object from the count matrix generated after Live-seq and single-cell sequencing.
 Some basic single-cell QCs.

 **02. Live-seq:** Subset the Seurat object to Live-seq cells only.
 Generate Live-seq-specific QCs.
 Downsampling of Live-seq.